How to build a website like Airbnb

 This version is called the Minimum Viable Platform, or MVP.

 The list of key things your first version has to achieve is rather short.
-You'll need to be able to:
+Your marketplace should be able to:

 Stylized list about the three things a marketplace MVP needs to achieve: communicate your value proposition: let users create, find, and book listings; facilitate payments and collect a fee.

-In the MVP stage, it’s ok to do things manually, even if you plan to automate them later.
-Again, getting something live quickly—without spending your entire budget on it—is the goal.
+In the MVP stage, it’s fine to do things manually, even if you plan to automate them later.
+Again, the goal is to get something live quickly (without spending your entire budget on it).

-Sharetribe is a great solution for this, for two main reasons:
+You don’t need to reinvent the wheel to get this right.
+Sharetribe is a great solution for this, for a few reasons:

 1. It has all the functionality you need for a location-based peer-to-peer rental marketplace like Airbnb from day one, without any coding.

-2. It's infinitely scalable and expandable—so once your business takes off, you don't need to rebuild everything from scratch.
+2. It’s infinitely scalable and expandable—once your business takes off, you don’t need to rebuild everything from scratch.
 You can add custom designs, features, and functionality on top of the no-code essentials.

-But then again, I'm biased.
-So let's put my subtle self-promotion aside and look a bit deeper into what functionality a marketplace like Airbnb needs, and what options, beside Sharetribe, you have for building them.
+But then again, we’re biased.
+So let’s look deeper into what features a marketplace like Airbnb needs and what options you have for building them, aside from Sharetribe.

 Essential features for a marketplace like Airbnb

 The features on Airbnb are very different from those offered by traditional online stores and product-selling marketplaces.
-Your rental marketplace will likely need at least some of these features from the start.
+Your rental marketplace will likely need some of these features from the start.

 These days, Airbnb has a wide variety of functionality that has been built over the past decade.
-It's important to remember that Airbnb did not start with all this functionality in 2008.
-Instead, they iterated and improved based on user feedback—as this tweet from Brian Chesky illustrates well.
+But it’s important to remember that Airbnb did not start with all this functionality in 2008.
+Instead, they iterated and improved based on user feedback, as this tweet from Brian Chesky illustrates well.

 Three tweets from Brian Chesky showing the evolution of Aribnb.
 Screenshots of the Airbnb website from 2007, 2013, and 2022.